HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

   )
 }}

 Let's delve deeper and look at another metric that focuses more on *how well* each page utilizes JavaScript.
 For example, does it really need as much JavaScript as it's loading?
-We call this metric the *JavaScript Bloat Score*, based on the [web bloat score](https://www.webbloatscore.com/).
+We call this metric the *JavaScript Bloat Score*, based on the <a hreflang="en" href="https://www.webbloatscore.com/">web bloat score</a>.
 The idea behind it is this:

 - JavaScript is often used to both generate and change the page as it loads.
 - It's also delivered as text to the browser.
 So it compresses well, and should be delivered faster than just a screenshot of the page.